 When you open a raw file inside NoNoise AI, it analyzes your image and applies ON1's AI-driven noise-reduction technology, based on the contents of the image.
 NoNoise initially presents your image at 100% view, with a split screen displaying your original raw on the left side, and the denoised version on the right.
+NoNoise automatically selects the Hand tool when this happens, so you can drag the image around the preview area to look at specific areas of interest.
+The center slider can be moved left or right, displaying more (left) or less (right) of the image with the current noise-reduction settings applied, and you can also zoom further into (or out of) the image by adjusting the Zoom setting at the top of the window.

 When you open a raw image for processing inside NoNoise AI, the app will apply initial noise reduction based on the contents of the image and your noise-reduction preferences (High, Medium or Low).
-The image will be displayed at 100%, with a preview slider that can be dragged left or right; the original image is on the left side of the slider, while the right side displays the denoised image with the current settings in the Details pane.
+The image will be displayed at 100%, with a preview slider that can be dragged left or right; the original image is on the left side of the slider, while the right side displays the denoised image with the current settings in the NoNoise AI tab.